Key takeaways

 The bottom line

-Diarrhea after cat food is often self-limited, but it is not “always nothing.”
+Diarrhea after cat food is often self-limited, but it is not "always nothing."
 Use hydration, bland feeding, and close monitoring—and escalate quickly if red flags appear.
+Fix the household setup so the dog cannot repeat the raid, and return to measured, species-appropriate portions once recovery is complete.